Eddycrack864/UVR5-UI/README.md

 [![Hugging Face](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-xl-dark.svg?download=true)](https://huggingface.co/spaces/TheStinger/UVR5_UI)

-You can also try it in Hugging Faces Spaces running on Zero GPU (A100)!
+You can also try it on HuggingFace Spaces running with Zero GPU (A100)!

 </div>